 - Where do psychiatric nurse practitioners work?

-- How do you become a psychiatric nurse practitioner?
+- How do you become a psychiatric nurse practitioner in 3 steps?

 What is a psychiatric nurse practitioner?